bootphon/abkhazia/README.md

 ## Licence

-**Copyright 2015, 2016 by Mathieu Bernard, Thomas Schatz, Xuan Nga Cao, Roland Thiollière, Emmanuel Dupoux**
+**Copyright 2015, 2016 by Mathieu Bernard, Thomas Schatz, Xuan-Nga Cao, Roland Thiollière, Emmanuel Dupoux**

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by